resabut/HOMOmapper/README.md

 - -s, --short: Shorten ped files.
 Useful for testing
 - -sl short_len, --short_len short_len: Number of columns (Phenotype + genotype data) to be kept in the shortened ped files.
 Useful for testing (default: 500)
 - -b, --bash: Use bash to sort ped files.
 Faster but requires UNIX, gawk
+- --force-sort:          Force sorting of ped files.
+- --overwrite:           Overwrite output file if it exists.

 ## Installation